olneyhymn/tim.ulsterworldly.com/content/posts/2024-05-24-sunday-school-series-on-the-doctrine-and-practice-of-christian-prayer.md

 ---
 title: Sunday School Series on the Doctrine and Practice of Christian Prayer
 date: 2010-07-11T22:34:00.000Z
+tags:
+    - Sunday School Class
+    - Bible
 ---
 I taught the adult Sunday school class on prayer at Providence OPC in Charlottesville, Virginia, during the summer of 2010.

 [You can see the notes from my class here.](/hopper-doctrine-and-practice-of-christian-prayer.pdf)